frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 And set the `$PHP_AUTOCONF` environment variable:

-- If you use the default Bash shell:
+- If you use the default *Bash* shell:

 ```shell
 echo 'PHP_AUTOCONF="'$(which autoconf)'"' >> ~/.bash_profile && . ~/.bash_profile
 ```

-- or if you use ZSH:
+- or if you use *ZSH*:

 ```shell
 echo 'PHP_AUTOCONF="'$(which autoconf)'"' >> ~/.zshrc && . ~/.zshrc
 ```

-Since we're now all set, we can finish this part with the installation of phpMyAdmin:
+Since now you're all set, you can finish this part with the actual installation of *phpMyAdmin*:

 ```shell
 brew install phpmyadmin